alaminyusuf/JavaScript-Paradigms-Simplified/javascript.md

 ## Paradigms in javascript

+Javascript is a multi paradigm programming language which includes functional, object oriented, procedrel and prototypal programming.

 The most common and practical paradigms in javascript are **_Functional Programming_** and **_Object Oriented Programming_** which both when mastered, give developers the ability to write robust code in a way that may seem efficient to a specific program.

 Now we take a look at each of the above-listed Paradigms;